DakshChothani/C-26/README.md

 # angryBirdsStage2.5
-Angry Birds stage 2.5 with Class Inheritance and Images
+Angry Birds stage 2.5 with Class Inh
+Daksh is A lazy boy he only like eating and sleeping playing pubg